stephenml101/reading-notes/102-Notes/read08.md

 * Comma operator
 * Unary operators
 * Relational operators

-## Things I want to know more about

 * See additional operators in link above.

 [Loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration)

 * offer a quick and easy way to do something repeatedly

+## For Statement
+A for loop repeats until a specified condition evaluates to false.
+The JavaScript for loop is similar to the Java and C for loop.

+A for statement looks as follows:

+for ([initialExpression]; [conditionExpression]; [incrementExpression]) statement

+  ## While Statement

+A while statement executes its statements as long as a specified condition evaluates to true.
+A while statement looks as follows:

+while (condition)
+  statement

-The statements for loops provided in JavaScript are:
+**The statements for loops provided in JavaScript are:**

 * for statement
 * do...while statement